JAIMINLSP/Writings/Philosophy_and_Religion/README.md

 # Philosophy and Religion
-Contained here are Matters concerning either Philosophy or Religion, or both.
+Contained here are matters concerning either philosophy or religion, or both.